nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/02_RequestUnitTest.rst

 AbstractHttpRequestTestTemplate
 ======================================

-Not used directly by the application programmers.\
+Not used directly by the application programmers.
 This is used to extend the automated testing framework when you want to change the way you write test data.\

 TestCaseInfo
 ============

-データシートに定義されたテストケース情報を格納するクラス。\
-テストデータの書き方を変えたい場合は、本クラス及び前述のAbstractHttpRequestTestTemplateを継承する。
+Class that stores test case information defined in a data sheet.
+If you want to change the way you write test data, inherit this class and the AbstractionHttpRequestTestTemplate described above.

 HttpRequestTestSupport